Stirling-Tools/Stirling-Tools.github.io/docs/Migration/New-Features.md

 After installation:
 1. Right-click any PDF in file explorer
-2. Select "Open with Stirling-PDF"
+2. Select "Open with Stirling PDF"
 3. PDF opens directly in app
 4. Sign in (if needed)
 5. Process immediately